devodo/DivertR/README.md

 [![build](https://github.com/devodo/DivertR/actions/workflows/build.yml/badge.svg)](https://github.com/devodo/DivertR/actions/workflows/build.yml)

 DivertR is similar to well known mocking frameworks like Moq or FakeItEasy but provides additional features for dynamically manipulating the dependency injection (DI) layer at runtime.
-You can modify your DI services by redirecting calls to test doubles, such as substitute instances, mocks or delegates, and then optionally relaying them back to the original services.
+You can redirect dependency calls to test doubles, such as substitute instances, mocks or delegates, and then optionally relaying them back to the original services.

 ![DivertR Via](./docs/assets/images/DivertR_Via.svg)

 Many developers are already enjoying the benefits of in-process component/integration testing using Microsoft's [WebApplicationFactory (TestServer)](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests) which also lets you customise the DI configuration, e.g. to substitute test doubles, but this can only be done once (per TestServer instantiation).

-DivertR was born out of the need to efficiently modify DI configurations between tests running against a single TestServer instance.
-But more than this it brings a familiar unit/mocking testing style into the realm of component and integration testing.
-This DivertR driven technique can facilitate the simulation of complex external dependency state and behaviour (including error conditions) as well as the verification of component inputs and outputs.
+DivertR was born out of the need to efficiently modify DI configurations between tests running against the same TestServer instance.
+It has grown into a framework that brings a familiar unit/mocking testing style into the realm of component and integration testing.
+DivertR can be used to simulate external dependency behaviour (including error conditions) and it facilitates the verification of system inputs and outputs through call interception.
+This technique is demonstrated by the following [WebApp Testing Sample](https://github.com/devodo/DivertR/tree/main/test/DivertR.WebAppTests).

-To see a demonstration view this [WebApp Testing Sample](https://github.com/devodo/DivertR/tree/main/test/DivertR.WebAppTests).
+# Quickstart

 ## Installing